cfrontin/Ard/README.md

 The intent of `Ard` is to be a modular, full-stack multi-disciplinary optimization tool for wind farms.

 The problem with wind farms is that they are complicated, multi-disciplinary objects.
-They are aerodynamic machines (composed of complicated control systems, power electronic devices, etc.), social and political objects, and the core value generator (and cost) of complicated financial instruments.
+They are aerodynamic machines (composed of complicated control systems, power electronic devices, etc.), social and political objects, generators of electrical power and consumers of electricl demand, and the core value generator (and cost) of complicated financial instruments.
 Moreover, the design of any *one* of these aspects affects all the rest!

 `Ard` seeks to enable plant-level design choices that can incorporate these different aspects _and their interactions_ to make wind energy projects more successful.